Login or Register to make a submission.

 Peer-Review

-Once a manuscript passes the initial checks, it will be assigned to on or two members of the Editorial team / scientific committee for peer-review.
+Once a manuscript passes the initial checks, it will be assigned to one or two reviewers.
 A double-blind review is applied, where authors' identities are not known to reviewers.
 Peer review comments are confidential and will only be disclosed with the express agreement of the reviewer.

 Editorial Decision and Revision